jtmoon79/super-speedy-syslog-searcher/README.md

 A "log message" is a single log entry for any type of logging scheme;
-an entry in a utmpx file, an entry in a systemd journal, an entry in a Windows Event Log, a formal syslog message, or an ad-hoc log message.
+an entry in a utmpx file, an entry in a systemd journal, an entry in a Windows Event Log, a formal RFC 5424 syslog message, or an ad-hoc log message.

 ---